ScaleChanger

 The event brought together a wide range of stakeholders, including institutional actors, civil society organisations, entrepreneurs, business support organisations, and technical and financial partners.
 They all shared a common goal: to strengthen the visibility and recognition of the SSE as a driver of economic and social development, particularly at the local level.

-The day featured opportunities for networking, discussion, and shared learning, and concluded with a training workshop for 25 support practitioners from various regions across the country.
+The day included networking, discussions, and shared learning.
+It ended with a training workshop for 25 support professionals from across Côte d’Ivoire.

 Strengthening the capacities of social and solidarity economy support structures